-I wanted to enjoy ALL vegan food, so I started eating gluten, a bit of refined sugar, processed foods, everything just as long as it’s vegan.
+My orthorexia faded into the background and a new kind of enjoyment came into my life: I started enjoying ALL vegan food.
+I began eating gluten, a bit of refined sugar, processed foods, everything just as long as it’s vegan.
 And it was a good time to be doing so as there were even more vegan food items in grocery stores and more popping up each month.
 I was happy I didn’t have to spend all my time cooking for my family.

 I didn’t stress about food but I had a lot of stress.
 In two years I wrote two books, started my own business and had to figure out how to earn a living while taking care of three little ones and spend time with my amazing husband too.

 Holistic health is something I’m very interested in and I learned a lot when studying to become a holistic health coach.
 Although I knew a lot about the factors affecting health, taking care of my own well-being wasn’t on my priority list (or any list) during these stressful times.

 I started eating more and more vegan sugary treats, more and more processed vegan food.
 I felt good about it at first, because food was the one thing I wasn’t stressing about.
 What I didn’t realize though is that all the stress and unhealthy eating was taking a toll on my body.
 I didn’t realize this because these health issues developed over time little by little and at first the symptoms were barely noticeable.